emcf/thepipe/README.md

 ```

 `chunks_to_messages` takes in an optional `text_only` parameter to only output text from the source document.
 This is useful for downstream use with LLMs that lack multimodal capabilities.

+> ⚠️ **It is important to be mindful of your model's token limit.**
+> Be sure your prompt is within the token limit of your model.
+You can use chunking to split your messages into smaller chunks.

 ### LLamaIndex Integration 🦙